nmshd/documentation/_docs_integrate/data-model-overview.md

 ### ResponseItems

 ResponseItems are sent inside of a Response.
 They contain the response data that is sent by the recipient of the Request.
 There are three different kinds of ResponseItems: `AcceptResponseItem`, `RejectResponseItem` and `ErrorResponseItem`.
-Depending on the actual RequestItem, there can be different derivations of these three items.
-For example, in case of a [`CreateAttributeRequestItem`](#createattributerequestitem), there is a special [`CreateAttributeAcceptResponseItem`](#createattributeacceptresponseitem), while for an [`AuthenticationRequestItem`](#authenticationrequestitem), the [`AcceptResponseItem`](#acceptresponseitem) can be used, because there is no additional information necessary next to whether it was accepted or rejected.
+Depending on the actual RequestItem and the AcceptRequestItemParameters used, there can be different derivations of these three items.
+For more information, please consult the respective chapter of the [Request and Response introduction]({% link _docs_integrate/request-and-response-introduction.md %}#types-of-requestitems).

 #### AcceptResponseItem